Biden zings Buttigieg: 'This guy's not a Barack Obama'

 BUTTTIGIEG ON THE RISE IN NEW HAMPSHIRE AS HE TRIES TO GO TWO FOR TWO

 “This guy’s not a Barack Obama.
-Barack Obama had been a United State senator of a really large state,” Biden said.
+Barack Obama had been a United States senator of a really large state,” Biden said.
 “This is a very different situation.”

 Biden spoke with reporters hours after his campaign went up with a new digital ad suggesting the 38-year old candidate -- who’s four decades younger than Biden -- doesn’t have enough experience to be president.